Luka Sučić: Red Bull Salzburg

 By the beginning of the 2021–22 season, Sučić already established himself in Salzburg's squad, most notably scoring an impressive goal against Barcelona in a friendly 2–1 victory on 4 August 2021.
 On 14 September, he scored his first Champions League goal in a 1–1 draw with Sevilla.

+Real Sociedad

 On 1 August 2024, he signed a 5-year contract with La Liga club Real Sociedad for a €10m fee plus a 10% sell-on clause.
 Later that year, on 6 October, he scored his first La Liga goal in a 1–1 draw against Atlético Madrid.
 On 20 February 2025, he netted a brace in a 5–2 win against Midtjylland during the Europa League knockout play-offs second leg, helping his team advance to the round of 16.